CoderQuinn/CoderQuinn/README.md

   ### About me

-- 🌱 I’m currently relearning Design patterns, Swift, Cross-platform(Flutter and ReactNative).
+- 🌱 I’m currently relearning SwiftUI and plan to implement a QuantumLink app, which will be a super AI network vpn proxy.

 - 💬 Ask me about anything [here](https://github.com/CoderQuinn/CoderQuinn/issues).